College of Arts & Humanities Research Ethics Policy

 ESRC Research Ethics Framework (PDF, 330 KB)

 Ethical issues in the College are the primary responsibility of the College’s Ethics Officer.
 The role and remit of the Ethics Officer is to draw the attention of colleagues and departments within the College to ethical considerations as they may arise in teaching and research, to be available for preliminary consultation, and to ensure that University-required ethical procedures are carried out in the College.
 In particular, the Ethics Officer will be responsible for ensuring that ethical issues in College research are kept under review; that procedures are managed and monitored; that appropriate records are made and kept; that the Dean of the College is kept informed as appropriate; and that reports to College and, on behalf of College, to the University Ethics Committee are made.
 The Ethics Officer also convenes the College’s Ethics Committee.

 College Research Ethics Committee

-The College of Arts Research Ethics Committee is made up of members of the College representing subject areas plus associated volunteers and an external member.
+The College of Arts & Humanities Research Ethics Committee is made up of members of the College representing subject areas plus associated volunteers and an external member.
 The College Ethics Committee has the power to co-opt additional members from outside the University should it deem it necessary.
 The Committee is so constituted as to reflect the range of expertise and research experience of the College.